 Sakhalin is the largest island in Russia, washed by the Okhotsk and the Japan Seas.
 In 1805, the Russian ship "Nadezhda" under the command of Kruzenshtern explored most of the coast of Sakhalin, but it was not possible to bypass Sakhalin around and the question of whether Sakhalin is an island, or a peninsula remained without an answer.

 In 1808, Japanese expeditions proved that Sakhalin is an island, but for a long time Sakhalin was designated either an island or a peninsula on various maps.
 Only in 1849, the expedition under the command of Nevelsky put an end to this issue, passing on the military ship Baikal between Sakhalin and the mainland.
 This channel was later named after Nevelskoy

-The tour starts in Vladivostok.
-Finish is in Yuzhno-Sakhalinsk.
-Tour lasts 12 days, one way.
-One group goes Vladivostok-Sakhalin, the second one goes Sakhalin-Vladivostok.
+The tour starts in Khabarovsk, finish is in Yuzhno-Sakhalinsk.
+Tour lasts 10 days, one-way ride.
+One group goes Khabarovsk-Sakhalin, the second one goes Sakhalin-Khabarovsk.
 It is reasonable to rent our motorcycles, but you can ride your own also.

 The price includes:

 Khabarovsk – Vanino – Dolinsk – Okhotsk – Novikovo – Yuzhno-Sakhalinsk

 1. Arrival in Khabarovsk